What is diabetic retinopathy?

 What are the symptoms of diabetic retinopathy?

 There are usually no symptoms of diabetic retinopathy until it starts to change your vision.
 When this happens, the disease is already severe.
-Changes in vision can be a sign of severe damage to your eye.
-These changes can include floaters, pain in the eye, blurry vision, or new vision loss.
+Having your eyes checked regularly can find the disease early enough to treat it.
+Treatment can help prevent vision loss.

 How is diabetic retinopathy diagnosed?